Florida Realtors Updates FR/Bar Contracts and Riders

 - 8(b)(i) – This subsection redefines “Loan Approval.”
 This term now includes two components: that a buyer is approved for the financing described in the contract, and that the lender received a satisfactory appraisal if one is required.
 Consequently, if a buyer is approved for financing but the approval is conditioned upon an appraisal to be completed in the future, this will not be considered “Loan Approval.”

 Unlike the current contract, per the revision, an approval that contains a condition that the buyer must sell another property is considered “Loan Approval,” providing Rider V is made part of the contract.
+Many Chileans are fond of slot machines, and that's why online casinos in Chile offer a wide variety of these games.
+Players can find titles from leading developers such as Cash Bonanza, Starburst, Jingle Spin, Book of Dead, and many more.
+In addition to slots, online casinos in Chile also offer progressive jackpots, including Mega Moolah, Queen of Alexandria, 7 Sins, and others.
+Bingo halls, such as Mariachi, Calaca Party, and Muertitos, are also popular among Chilean players.
+Table games are not left behind, with options like Multihand Blackjack, American Roulette, Baccarat, Joker Poker, and many others available.
 Why the change?
 If the seller agrees to a buyer’s offer that includes Rider V, the seller is now aware that the buyer’s offer is contingent on the buyer selling another property.

 - 18, Standard O – Delivery notice methods changed.
 In addition to current options – mail or personal delivery – notices may also be delivered by fax or email.
 However, certain electronic media delivery previously provided for in the contract was deleted.
 This is noteworthy because it means texts cannot be used to provide notice for these contracts.
 The change was made because texts can disappear over time, making them unreliable as evidence to prove that a notice was delivered.